⚠️ Only Wynton Regular (P1-P2) accounts can use the cluster as of 2026-01-30. Protected (P3 and P4) data and accounts have been decommissioned.

 --------------|------||------------|------------||---------|---------

-Any group with purchased storage can have a group folder in both the non-PHI /wynton/group/
+Any group with purchased storage can have a group folder in the /wynton/group/ area.
+In that case, the group quota usage

-#
+/wynton/scratch/ #

-), use:
+(/wynton/scratch/), use:

 beegfs-ctl --getquota --storagepoolid=10 --uid "$USER"

-Comment: There are no user or group quotas on /wynton/scratch/
+Comment: There are no user or group quotas on /wynton/scratch/,